polyfy/polylith/readme.md

 To make it easier to follow the examples in the next `build` section, we will show some examples on how to use the `clj` command (the `clojure` command will also work in these examples).

-Let's start by compiling the `command-line` environment:
+Let's start by compiling the `command-line` project:
 ```
-cd environments/command-line
+cd projects/command-line
 mkdir -p classes
 clj -e "(compile,'se.example.cli.core)"
 ```
-This will AOT compile the `command-line` environment.
+This will AOT compile the `command-line` project.
 The command needs the `classes` directory, so we had to create it first.

 If we add this `alias` to `command-line/deps.edn` (which we will do in the next section):